emirik0l/Golemancy/README.md

-# Arise My Minions
+# Golemancy

-Arise My Minions is a mod about capturing the souls of mobs, breeding them, and using them to create faithful golem servants to do your bidding.
+Golemancy is a mod about capturing the souls of mobs, breeding them, and using them to create faithful golem servants to do your bidding.
 No tutorial exists yet, so REI or a similar plugin is recommended.

-AMM is currently in **beta**.
+Golemancy is currently in **beta**.
 Don't include this mod in anything you expect to be stable, as it's likely to contain bugs.
 This mod is for Fabric only; no Forge port is planned.

 # Credits